kdhRick2222/UCMNet/README.md

 ```

 ## Acknowledgement
-We thank the authors of [BNUDC](https://github.com/JaihyunKoh/BNUDC) and [DARKIR](https://github.com/cidautai/DarkIR) for their excellent work and code, which served as the foundation for this project.
+We gratefully acknowledge the authors of [BNUDC](https://github.com/JaihyunKoh/BNUDC) and [DARKIR](https://github.com/cidautai/DarkIR) for their outstanding work and publicly released code, which laid the foundation for this project.